a11yproject/a11yproject.com/src/posts/2020-10-02-introduction-to-WAI.md

 ## Organization

 WAI consists of several [working groups](https://en.wikipedia.org/wiki/Working_group) and [special interest groups](https://en.wikipedia.org/wiki/Special_Interest_Group).
-Each working together for a common goal: improve accessibility on the web.
+Each group works on a specific subject, but they are all in the pursuit of a common goal: improving accessibility on the web.
 The following are the working and special interest groups :

 - [Accessibility Guideline Working Group (formerly the Web Content Accessibility Guidelines Working Group)](https://www.w3.org/WAI/GL/).
 - [Accessible Platform Architectures (APA) Working Group](https://www.w3.org/WAI/APA/).